the-modem-distro/pinephone_modem_sdk/docs/FLASHING.md

 # FLASHING THIS FIRMWARE

-## Using the sample script
+## Using the provided script
-If you ever flashed an Android phone, this will be pretty easy.
-In essence, the only thing you need to do is reboot the modem into fastboot mode and flash everything.
-You have a [sample script you can use here](https://github.com/Biktorgj/pinephone_modem_sdk/blob/hardknott/tools/helpers/flashall).
-Install fastboot and adb,  place the script in the same folder as the unpacked firmware and run it as root.
-If the modem was booted, it will reboot it and flash the entire firmware.
-This script doesn't check for errors though, so keep an eye on the screen in case something fails.
+If you ever flashed an Android phone, this should be even easier:
+1. Get latest release from Github
+2. Unpack the `package.tar.gz` file in some directory: `tar xzvf package.tar.gz`
+3. Execute the script included in the file: `./flashall` 3b.
+If the modem doesn't disappear when the script starts, try running the flashall script as root
+4. Wait for the modem to come back

-## Manually flashing
+## Flashing manually
 1. Get required tools: you need adb and fastboot installed in your pinephone
  - Debian/Ubuntu based distros:
   - `apt install android-tools-adb android-tools-fastboot`